 About Upstate Circle of Friends

-In February 2007, George Singleton, Vice President and COO of Upstate Circle Of friends partnered with Ms Barksdale and continued to strengthen and assist with additional enrichment and funding resources that focus on the Adult and youth programs of UCF.
+February 2007, George Singleton, Vice President and COO of Upstate Circle Of Friends, partnered with Ms. Pinson.
+He continued to strengthen programming with additional enrichment and funding resources that broadened the focus to youth and family programs.

 August 2007, UCF opened an after-school program in partnership with the Department of Juvenile Justice to serve at-risk youth annually.